Limiting Reactant

 Also known as: limiting reagent

-The reactant that is completely consumed first in a reaction, determining the maximum product yield.
-Real reactions rarely have perfect proportions—one reactant limits output.
+The reactant that is completely consumed first in a chemical reaction, thereby determining the maximum amount of product that can be formed.
+Real reactions rarely have perfect stoichiometric proportions — one reactant limits the output.

 💡 Intuition